Small Business Retirement Plans in Newport News, VA

 Benefits of an MEP

-- Cost Savings: By combining resources with other employers, businesses can lower administrative costs and fees associated with maintaining a retirement plan.
-This cost-sharing makes MEPs an favorable option for small businesses looking to save on expenses.
+• Cost Savings: By combining resources with other employers, businesses can decrease administrative costs and fees associated with maintaining a retirement plan.
+This cost-sharing makes MEPs an advantageous option for small businesses looking to save on expenses.

-- Improved Access to Benefits: An MEP allows small businesses that might not have the resources to offer a retirement plan on their own can provide competitive retirement benefits, which helps to attract and retain talented employees and give the business access to a competitive advantage they wouldn't be able to have on their own.
+• Improved Access to Benefits: Businesses with limited resources to provide a retirement plan on their own can deliver competitive retirement benefits through an MEP., helping to attract and retain talented employees and give a competitive advantage in hiring they otherwise may not have had.

 Setting Up an MEP

-The particular, financial-based benefits for your Newport News, VA small business retirement plan is dependent upon which plan you set up.
+The particular, financial-based advantages to your Newport News, VA small business retirement plan is dependent upon which plan you choose.
 However, there are many general benefits of setting up a small business retirement plan for both businesses and workers.
-Three out of five employees say that a retirement plan is a "very important" factor in how good they feel at their present employment, while employers reap the benefits both during tax season and in office productivity.
+60% of employees responded to a survey saying it is a "very important" factor in how good they feel at their present employment, while employers also get tax breaks and can better attract and motivate employees.
 Companies and employees will both enjoy:

 Employee Benefits